 Using Data Sheet 2 and the data table provided, calculate the Difference in Dew Point Temperature for the Relative Humidity bands provided.

-Using the data gathered and the information on Data Sheet 2 develop a hypothesis that relates average temperature, relative humidity and the dew point.
+Using the data gathered and the information on Data Sheet 2, develop a hypothesis that relates average temperature, relative humidity and the dew point.

 HOLD POINT – Instructor will lead a short discussion on Dew Point, Relative Humidity, hypothesis and conclusions.